 The European Article Number (EAN) is a code that helps identify every single, EP or album, consisting of 13 numbers (it looks like this: 400111122226).
 The EAN is the European version of a UPC.

 PRO: Performing Rights Organization

-A Performing Rights Organization (or “PRO”) is a local organisation that helps artists collect royalties for songs played in public venues like restaurants, radio stations, music festivals, stores and clubs.
+A Performing Rights Organization (or “PRO”) is a local organization that helps artists collect royalties for songs played in public venues like restaurants, radio stations, music festivals, stores, and clubs.
 Each territory worldwide has one or more PROs, responsible for collecting performance royalties for that specific country or area.